surniaulula/wpsso/README.md

 <p><strong>WPSSO Core uses your <em>existing content</em> for meta tags and Schema markup:</strong></p>

-<p>There's no need to manually re-enter descriptions, titles, select images / videos, etc. WPSSO Core reads all of your existing WordPress content automatically &mdash; and if you want, you can also fine-tune and customize just about anything and everything. ;-)</p>
+<p>There's no need to manually re-enter descriptions, titles, select images / videos, etc. WPSSO Core reads all of your existing WordPress content automatically &mdash; and if you want, you can also fine-tune and customize just about anything and everything. ;-) WPSSO Core is also language / locale aware, allowing you to define different plugin option values for different languages!</p>

 <p><strong>WPSSO Core includes advanced <em>quality control</em> features and options:</strong></p>